Conan-TIGK10/Application/ConanApp/app/src/main/java/com/hero/elias/conanapp/WifiHandler.md

 ```
 ## `addCallback(final WifiCallback callback) : void`

-**Description** : Register for notificatinons when wifiState has changed
+**Description** : Register for notifications when wifiState has changed
 ### Use:

 ```java